viraltux/Forecast.jl/docs/src/man/examples/quakes.md

 ```@example examples
 plot(pacf(qk.quakes))
 ```
 The partial autoregression function shows us that there seems to be a significant correlation to the number of earthquakes taking place last year.
-If we were looking for seasonality we could check on periods of 11 or 15 years since they show a nearly significant correlations but since they're most likely spurious (...or are they?) we will ignore them in this analysis.
+If we were looking for seasonality we could check on periods of 11 or 15 years since they show a nearly significant correlations but since they're most likely spureous (...or are they?) we will ignore them in this analysis.

 ## Fitting an AR Model
 ```@example examples